Pruning Neural Networks: Optimize and Accelerate Inference

 pruner.get_mask(calibration_data, method="taylor") # Taylor expansion importance

-# Apply mask and pruning
+# Apply mask and prune

 pruned_model = pruner.prune()